Auckland Pride Festival Inc

 Kaan Hiini (Ngāpuhi, Te Rarawa, Te Arawa)

-“I am pleased to have been elected as co-chair alongside Kaan, and am looking forward to working with the community and the Board to bring a fabulous 2021 Festival to Tāmaki Makaurau.”
+“I am pleased to have been elected as co-chair alongside Kaan, and am looking forward to working with the community and the Board to bring another fabulous 2022 Festival to Tāmaki Makaurau.”